 I passed by many times and never entered Petrikirche.
-Until I read its incredibly sad story.
-One more St. Petersburg hidden gem was revealed.
+But once I read its incredibly sad story.
+One more St. Petersburg hidden gem was revealed for me.

 The more you know, the more you see.
 In St. Petersburg this rule works 100%.
 Especially in the historical centre of the city, full of mysteries and enigmas.